jubishop/logviewer/README.md

 ## Interactive Features

 Once the HTML file opens in your browser, you can:

+### Log Level Filtering
-- Use the dropdown in the header to dynamically filter log entries by minimum level
+- Use the level dropdown in the header to dynamically filter log entries by minimum level
 - Filter changes are applied instantly without page reload
-- Entry counts update automatically to show how many entries match the current filter
 - Command line level controls what entries are included in the HTML file
 - Browser initially shows debug+ level by default, regardless of command line level

-- Browser filtering works within the entries included from the command line
+### Tag Filtering
+- Use the multi-select tag filter to choose which subsystem/category combinations to display
+- All tags are selected by default (showing all entries)
+- Use "Select All" and "Clear All" buttons for quick selection changes
+- Tags are built from subsystem/category fields (e.g., "Play/avPlayer", "Database/queue")

+### Combined Filtering
+- Log level and tag filters work together - entries must match both criteria to be visible
+- Entry counts update automatically to show how many entries match the current filters
+- Header shows selected filter status including number of tags when filtered

 ## Development